kevinha298/-simple-auth-django-rest-api/README.md

 A shell of docker with django and postgresql containers for building other apps on.

-# Open git bash from local repository directory
+1) Open git bash from local repository directory

-# Clone project from git to local repositorydirectory:
-git clone https://github.com/kevinha298/django-postgres-docker.git
+2) Clone project from git to local repositorydirectory: git clone https://github.com/kevinha298/django-postgres-docker.git

-# Open open project in vs code:
+3) Open open project in vs code: code .
-code .

-# Create djangoapp folder at the root of the project to store Django files
+4) Create djangoapp folder at the root of the project to store Django files

-# Create pgdb folder at the root of the project to store Postgresql data
+5) Create pgdb folder at the root of the project to store Postgresql data

-# Build an image for the first time:
-docker-compose run --rm app sh -c "django-admin startproject MainApp ."
+6) Build a docker image of the containers for the first time and create a Django app: docker-compose run --rm app sh -c "django-admin startproject MainApp ."

-# Start up docker-compose:
-docker-compose up
+7) Start up docker containers from the new built docker image above: docker-compose up

-# Test django default site:
+8) Test django default site:
 http://127.0.0.1:8000/

-# Stop docker-compose:
-docker-compose down
+9) Stop docker containers to make changes to the containers' content: docker-compose down

-# Delete db.sqlite3 file in the djangoapp folder
+10) Delete db.sqlite3 file in the djangoapp folder

-# Replace "DATABASES" section in the ./djangoapp/MainApp/settings.py file with the following.
+11) Replace "DATABASES" section in the ./djangoapp/MainApp/settings.py file with the following:
 DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.postgresql',